MaastrichtU-IDS/doap-workshop/README.md

 <https://w3id.org/umids/project/fairsharing-metrics>
   a doap:Project ;
   doap:name "Fairsharing Metrics" ;
-  doap:description '''A Dockerization of the Fairsharing metrics as a module for Data Quality Analysis.''' ;
+  doap:description "A Dockerization of the Fairsharing metrics as a module for Data Quality Analysis." ;
   bibo:status "Active" ;

   doap:programming-language "Python" ;